juji-io/datalevin/planner.md

 ## Motivation

+One of the main reasons for people to use Datalog stores is their declarative and composible query language.
+The simple and elegant language is often backup by the flexible triple based data storage.
+However, it is a well know problem that querying a triple store is slow compared to RDBMS that stores data in rows.

-Currently, Datalevin mostly inherits Datascript query engine, which is inefficient, as it does things the following way: all the data that matches each *individual* triple pattern clause are fetched and turned into a set of datoms.
+Datalevin faces the same problem.
+Currently it mostly inherits Datascript query engine, which is inefficient, as it does things the following way: all the data that matches each *individual* triple pattern clause are fetched and turned into a set of datoms.
 The sets of datoms matching each clause are then hash-joined together one set after another.
 So if a query has _n_ clauses, it would do _n_ index scans and _n-1_ hash joins.

 Even with user hand crafted clauses order, this process still performs a lot of unnecessary data fetching and transformation, joins a lot of unneeded tuples and materializes a lot of intermediate relations needlessly.
 Although Datalevin added a few simple query optimizations, it is far from solving the problems.

-To address these problems, we will develop a new query engine that attempts to evaluate the query with minimal cost.
-We will also support an `explain` option for the users to see the query execution steps.
+To address these problems, we are developing a new query engine.
+We will leverage some unique properties of Datomic-like stores to develop a new index, and the query engine takes advantage of this new index.

-This query engine will leverage some unique properties of Datomic-like stores, take advantage of some new indexing structures, utilize the state of the art join algorithms, employ a new query execution style and do concurrent query execution.

 ## Difference from RDF Stores